 Napa Valley Rainy Day Plan

-You just arrived in the Napa Valley to a forecast of nonstop rain showers, and your carefully planned itinerary of outdoor activities is down the drain.
+You just arrived in the Napa Valley to a forecast of rain, and you're worried about your carefully planned itinerary of outdoor activities.
 Not to worry!
-There are still plenty of fun and delicious things to occupy your visit to the wine country.
+Even with a forecast of rain, it rarely rains the entire day and the green grass, rainbows, and crisp, fresh air will ensure your trip will still be beautifully memorable.
+If you prefer to stay indoors, there are still plenty of fun and delicious things to occupy your visit to the wine country.
 A few to consider:

 Do a cave tasting.
 If it’s pouring outside, why not venture where you won’t even see the outdoors?
 A number of local wineries offer cave tours or tastings, which is a great way to experience a winery beyond its tasting room.
 Some of the caves are quite new, while others are historic – some dating from the 19th century.
 Try Vine Cliff Winery, Stag’s Leap Wine Cellars (this one even has a Foucault pendulum!), Jarvis Estate (45,000 square feet), or Del Dotto Vineyards.